ckerce/pops_ml/README.md

 Copyright (C) 2021 by the Georgia Tech Research Institute

+License --  POPS_ML is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (Version 3) as published by the Free Software Foundataion.

+Citation -- Please cite this work as

+J. Clayton Kerce, A Phase Only Pattern Synthesis Reference Implementation as an Adversairal Machine Learning Model in PyTorch, Apr 2021, DOI: github.com/ckerce/pops_ml

+#About:
-About:  POPS_ML provides a reference implementation to illustrate the use of machine learning APIs in the development of optimization problems.
+POPS_ML provides a reference implementation to illustrate the use of machine learning APIs in the development of optimization problems.
 As such, it requires only the PyTorch and numpy libraries to implement.
 Existing complex linear algebra libraries for PyTorch or Tensorflow would allow for a slightly